masagrator/Status-Monitor-Overlay/README.md

 This is an overlay homebrew dedicated to Nintendo Switch.
 You need to have installed Tesla environment to use it.

 Interval between changes is set to 1s + vsync signal by default.
-You can change that to 200ms + vsync.
+You can change that to 200ms + vsync with con of higher Core #3 usage.
 In case of ~100% core load it can take more time refresh info about this core.

 I have changed exit button from B to press and hold Left Stick + Right Stick.